vinsworldcom/nppQuickText/README.md

 character is inserted.
 For example, using "Ctrl+Enter" as the key with no valid expansion just inserts a newline (as if Enter key press).

+Once a Tag is inserted, you can use the Tag insertion hotkey again and again to navigate through the hotspots in the inserted Tag snippet.

-**NOTE:**  Tab can now be used again, Ctrl+Enter still default.
-If Tab is
+**NOTE:**  Tab can now be used again as the Tag insertion hotkey;
-           used and no valid tag is found as described above, we check to see if N++ is using Tab-to-Space conversion and if so, insert the appropriate number of spaces instead of inserting the Tab.
+           Ctrl+Enter still default.

 ## Customization